Some People Don’t Have Biological Offspring, but Everyone Can Have Spiritual Descendants

 I suspect Rufus’s mom is all these things to Paul.We can all be spiritual mothers to those who need love, nurturing, encouragement, and support.
 Click To Tweet

 Yet whether a biological mom or not, we can all be spiritual mothers.
-And this includes guys, too.
+And this includes guys too.
+If the idea of being a spiritual mother is a bit off-putting to men, consider the label of spiritual father.

 Who needs love, nurturing, encouragement, and support?
 Although the answer is everyone, I’m sure some specific individuals come to mind.

-Be a spiritual mother to them.
+Be a spiritual mother—or father—to them.
 You never know the impact they might grow up to have on others.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.